Prostate Cancer Treatment Options

 New Radiation Therapy Option for Men with Advanced Prostate Cancer

 Virginia Oncology Associates has access to the latest prostate cancer treatments, including a new, FDA-approved, liquid form of radiation therapy called Pluvicto.
-Dr. Jason Shumadine, a radiation oncologist at Virginia Oncology Associates, discusses this new radiation therapy treatment option that offers hope for men with an aggressive form of prostate cancer.
+A radiation oncologist at Virginia Oncology Associates discusses this new radiation therapy treatment option that offers hope for men with an aggressive form of prostate cancer.
 Pluvicto is available at Virginia Oncology Associates' Brock Cancer Center.
 Watch the video below to learn more about this new type of radiation therapy treatment for prostate cancer.

 Both internal and external radiation can cause impotence.
 You can talk with your doctor about ways to help cope with this side effect.
 Read more about managing radiation treatment side effects.